Atlético San Luis

-Club Atlético de San Luis is a Mexican professional football club based in the city of San Luis Potosí, that competes in Liga MX, the top division of Mexican football.
-They play their home matches at the Estadio Alfonso Lastras.
+Club Atlético de San Luis, is a professional football club based in San Luis Potosí.
+The club competes in Liga MX, the top division of Mexican football, and plays its home matches at Estadio Libertad Financiera.
+Founded in 2013, after the dissolution of San Luis Fútbol Club and its relocation to Tuxtla Gutiérrez, Chiapas, but not as a direct successor.

+The club earned promotion to Liga MX, after automatically winning the Campeón de Ascenso 2019 as champions of both tournaments of the season (Apertura 2018 and Clausura 2019).

-The club was founded in Ascenso MX in 2013, emerging after the dissolution of San Luis FC, but not as a direct successor.
-They reached Mexico's top flight in May 2019.
-In March 2017, Atlético Madrid acquired a controlling stake in the team.
+In March 2017, Spanish football club Atlético Madrid acquired a controlling stake in the team.

 History

-After the Clausura 2013 season, San Luis F.C., San Luis Potosí's first division franchise, was relocated to Tuxtla Gutiérrez, Chiapas and became Chiapas F.C., leaving the city without a first division team.
+After the Clausura 2013 season, San Luis F.C., San Luis Potosí's first division franchise, was relocated to Tuxtla Gutiérrez, Chiapas and became Jaguares de Chiapas after the original Jaguares de Chiapas was relocated to the city of Querétaro and merged with the Querétaro franchise in 2012, leaving the city without a first division team.
 Jacobo Payán Latuff, owner of Estadio Alfonso Lastras and one of the largest employers of this state, acquired the Tiburones Rojos de Veracruz franchise from the Ascenso MX and relocated it to the city of San Luis Potosí.
-This sale happened after La Piedad, who recently won promotion, was relocated to Veracruz.
+This sale happened after La Piedad, who recently won promotion, was relocated to the city of Veracruz.

-Albeit the identity confusion, Atlético San Luis is essentially a resurrection of San Luis Fútbol Club, geographically and aesthetically speaking.
+Albeit the identity confusion, Atlético San Luis is essentially considered as a resurrection of San Luis Fútbol Club, geographically and aesthetically speaking.
 This is clearly reflected in the new shield that keeps the traditional blue and gold colors of the state of San Luis Potosí, although in darker hues.

 The Apertura 2013 was their first tournament in the Ascenso MX, in which they gained access to their first league play, finishing seventh place in the overall standings, later to be eliminated by Necaxa in the quarterfinals.
-The first leg was held at the Estadio Alfonso Lastras Ramírez with a score of 2–0 in favor of Necaxa set, and back at the Victoria Stadium (Aguascalientes) with a score of 2–0 in favor of Necaxa, and so Atletico San Luis was eliminated 4–0 on aggregate.
+The first leg was held at the Estadio Alfonso Lastras Ramírez with a score of 2–0 in favor of Necaxa set, and back at the Estadio Victoria (Aguascalientes) with a score of 2–0 in favor of Necaxa, and so Atlético San Luis was eliminated 4–0 on aggregate.

 Dissolution

-The Jaguares de Chiapas franchise nearly moved back to San Luis Potosí in time for the 2016–17 Liga MX season.
+The Jaguares de Chiapas franchise was nearly moved back to San Luis Potosí in time for the 2016–17 Liga MX season.
 However, the deal fell through causing San Luis Potosí to be unable to register for the Ascenso MX nor the top-tier league.
 The 2016–17 season ended up being a season without football for the city of San Luis Potosí.